Third Battle of Fallujah: Capturing the outskirts

 Haider al-Abadi ordered to begin the operation early on Monday, 23 May.
 "The Iraqi flag will be raised high over the land of Fallujah," said al-Abadi.
 On 23 May 2016, it was reported the city of Al-Karmah was recaptured by Shiite militias belonging to the Popular Mobilization Forces (PMF).
-Photos published by a PMF source show Iran's Quds Force commander Qassem Suleimani and other PMF commanders discussing Fallujah battle strategies.
+Photos published by a PMF source show Iran's Quds Force commander Qasem Soleimani and other PMF commanders discussing Fallujah battle strategies.
 On the first day of the offensive 11 further villages and districts near Fallujah were recaptured, which forced ISIL fighters to retreat to the interior of the strategically important city.
 The offensive was slowed down due to the discovery of hundreds of improvised explosive devices in the outskirts of the city.

 The Popular Mobilization Forces declared on 23 May that they had captured Al-Karmah, about 16 kmnortheast of Fallujah, which brings most of the territory east of Fallujah under Iraqi government control.
 They also announced the seizure of al-Harariyat, al-Shahabi and al-Dwaya and the killing of 40 ISIL militants during the military operation.
 The Iraqi government announced that pro-government fighters had captured the villages of Luhaib and Albu Khanfar on 24 May.

 On 23 May, 16 villages and districts on the eastern outskirts of Fallujah had been cleared by the Iraqi Security Forces.
 Included in this were the gains from a column in the northeast, which took the village of Sejar days after the recapture of Al-Karmah.
 These clashes resulted in the death of 40 ISIL militants.
 By 25 May, a total of 163 ISIL militants, 15 civilians and 35 members of the Iraqi forces and militiamen were killed in clashes which gained the Iraqi army control over the remaining districts in the southeast, allowing them to create a corridor that cut the ISIL-controlled zone in two.
 During the day, it was reported an Iranian Basij member was killed in fighting near Fallujah.
 According to Qasm Araji, a member of the defense committee, the advancing forces are continuously gaining ground and "nearing Fallujah's Eastern gate."

 On 27 May, the US-led Coalition conducted airstrikes in and around the city.
 US-led Coalition air and artillery strikes in and around Fallujah killed 70 ISIL fighters in Fallujah, including the militants’ top commander in the area, Maher Al-Bilawi.
 On 28 May, the Iraqi Army declared the start of an operation to take Fallujah’s city center.
 Iraq's Counter-Terrorism Service (CTS) was the first unit to break into the city.

 On 29 May, the Iraqi forces reportedly repelled an ISIL attack on Albu Shajal, killing "dozens" of militants.
 On the same day, Iraqi troops seized a key bridge between Zaghareed and Saqlawiyah, in order to facilitate the entry of the security forces from the international highway road into the center of Saqlawiyah.